-- China’s major focus in 2018 is on quality vs. speed of growth.
-The market expects a moderate slowdown in the growth rate from 6.8% to 6.5%.
+- China’s major focus in 2018 is on quality v. speed of growth.
+The market expects a moderate slowdown in the growth rate from 6.8 to 6.5 percent.

 - At the same time, the market expects China’s monetary policy to remain the same, with a focus on tightening.
 Authorities want to be in sync with other central banks while avoiding too much tightening as the economic growth slows down.